Generic selectors

 Jonathan: Maybe not.

-Rob: But isn’t that, in a way, your job to give people—or a critic’s job—is to give people an honest reflection of what they think about this restaurant and that’s—it’s not his job to worry about the bus boy and the guy who opened the place.
+Rob: But isn’t that, in a way, your job to give people—or a critic’s job—is to give people an honest reflection of what they think about this restaurant and that’sit’s not his job to worry about the bus boy and the guy who opened the place.

 Jonathan: Oh, very true.
 And I could probably do a restaurant almost as much harm by—if it intends to play in a certain league— by ignoring them as I do by writing about them.
 It’s just possibly less cruel.

 There’s a restaurant that… It opened.
 The guy spent a lot of money on building it out.
-He hired a chef who he believed was a really fine chef.
-He really believed in his concept, which was a stupid concept, but he believed in it.
+He hired a chef whom he believed was a really fine chef.
+He believed in his concept, which was a stupid concept, but he believed in it.
 He hired some of, he hired like one of the best bar guys in the United States to build the bar program, and he hired somebody else who was expensive to build the wine program.

 And I just couldn’t figure out what to write about it because it wasn’t very good.
 And yet, I didn’t want to slit its throat.
-I wrote a short thing about it’s opening when it did, but it’s closing in two weeks and I know that I could have kept it open for another couple of years.
-But it’s just… I couldn’t.
+I wrote a short thing about its opening when it did, but it’s closing in two weeks, and I know that I could have kept it open for another couple of years.
+But it’s just I couldn’t.
 It wasn’t good.
 And I’m offended by the idea that if it isn’t good, of going in like paying $200 or $300, even when it’s not my—when it’s my employer’s money—and spending it on food that’s not that good and an experience that isn’t all that it could be.

 But there wasn’t a single Southern Italian dish on the menu.
-And they were using—they were using vegetables and they were cooking things in a way that makes sense if you go to a cooking school in California, but not if what you’re trying to do is be Italian.
+And they were using—they were using vegetables, and they were cooking things in a way that makes sense if you go to a cooking school in California, but not if what you’re trying to do is be Italian.
 But they didn’t have enough personality to make it definitively their dive anyway.
 My basic point on it is that the restaurant died anyway.

 Would it have been better to have written about it 18 months ago and put it to a swift death rather than have it die a merciful death?
 I don’t know.

-Rob: But you feel when you go out, especially someone in your position, the sense of responsibility to the reader to present an accurate depiction of what the food is but also to the restaurateurs who you assume have good intentions and you want to treat them with fairness.
+Rob: But you feel when you go out, especially someone in your position, the sense of responsibility to the reader to present an accurate depiction of what the food is, but also to the restaurateurs, who you assume have good intentions, and you want to treat them with fairness.
 But fairness becomes something of a standard.

-And then you come along and just say, “No, there’s not Thai food, there is some Muslim Thai food and southern Thai food and and northern Thai food,” and you really define that.
+And then you come along and just say,No, there’s not Thai food, there is some Muslim Thai food and southern Thai food and northern Thai food,and you define that.
 How much research do you do before and after a meal?
 Or do you just know everything?

 Jonathan: I do a ton of research and I tell you how I have thousands and thousands of cookbooks, three or four or five thousand.
 I don’t know.
 There are rooms in my house you can’t walk into because there are so many cookbooks in them.

-Rob: What does knowing about regional food or knowing about the background or the context for food add to the experience of eating?
+Rob: What does knowing about regional food, or knowing about the background or the context for food,, add to the experience of eating?
 If you’re going to write about food, you either like it or you don’t.

 Jonathan: But you see, what’s often good to you or not good to you is irrelevant because that’s often letting your cultural preconceptions come into play.
-Like there was—I know I’ve talked about this before but there was a restaurant that I went to a while ago, you know, very early nineties, a Chinese place, and I had what was by all standards just an awful meal.
+Like there was—I know I’ve talked about this before, but there was a restaurant that I went to a while ago, you know, very early nineties, a Chinese place, and I had what was by all standards just an awful meal.

 It was my first experience with the infamous stinky tofu which is, which is tofu that’s left to age until it—